glenrs/GugleTranslate/README.md

 # GugleTranslate

 Gugle Translate has been designed to "translate" C and Python code.
-The process is designed to execute as describe in the image below.
+The process is designed to execute as described in the image below.

 ![Alt text](/image/prompt.png "Optional Title")